 An EIN, or Employer Identification Number, is required by both state and federal governments for essentially the same reasons individuals are required to have a SSN.
-It’s a nine-digit number that’s used to track business/non-profit financial activity and makes it possible to open a business bank account, hire paid-employees if needed, and so on.
+It’s a nine-digit number that’s used to track nonprofit financial activity and makes it possible to open a business bank account, hire paid-employees if needed, and so on.

-Almost every transaction your non-profit engages in will require an EIN.
+Almost every transaction your nonprofit engages in will require an EIN.
 That said, you can get one quickly, easily and free of charge by applying online through the IRS Website.

-Two other resources you might find especially valuable are the Newark district office of the Small Business Administration, the state’s Premier Business Services page, and the One-Stop Business Portal because there’s plenty of relevant information along with financial services.
+Also, if you need help, check out Business License Research packages that take care of some legwork.
+Other resources you might find especially valuable are the Newark district office of the Small Business Administration, the state’s Premier Business Services page, and the One-Stop Business Portal because there’s plenty of relevant information along with financial services.

-There’s a lot of variables to consider here, so to get your research going check out this brief breakdown of Non-Profit Accounts to gain a better understanding and be sure to keep your non-profit account 100% separate from all others.
-Don’t let any other assets of data streams put your non-profit at risk.
+There’s a lot of variables to consider here, so to get your research going check out this brief breakdown of Nonprofit Accounts to gain a better understanding and be sure to keep your nonprofit account 100% separate from all others.
+Don’t let any other assets of data streams put your nonprofit at risk!

 Use one of these reliable Nonprofit filing services & have all paperwork handled on your behalf.
 Each service offers a different level of features and pricing but all take care of Nonprofit formation.
 No matter which you choose, you’ll be in good hands.